Claudia Spellmant: Life

 According to reports by the global LGBTIQ organization OutRight Action International, on May 26, 2007, Claudia Spellmant was stopped by a police patrol in San Pedro Sulas on her way to a concert and asked to get into the police vehicle for no reason.
 When she refused, she was detained and taken to the police station.
 Half an hour later, seven other women, three of them trans people, were physically, verbally and psychologically abused by the police officers.
-Colonel Sandoval, the municipal police chief, gave orders to beat one of the arrested transwomen.
+Colonel Sandoval, the municipal police chief, gave orders to beat one of the arrested trans women.
 The reason he gave was that she had defied his order to avoid certain public areas in the city that were only for so-called normal and decent people.

 Because of violence against trans people, Claudia Spellmant fled Honduras in 2013 and now lives in New York.
 She works as a model.

 Involvement

-Claudia Spellmant belongs to the transperson organization Colectivo Travesti of San Pedro Sula and is a member of the network Redlactrans, which represents organizations of transpersons in Latin America and the Caribbean.
+Claudia Spellmant belongs to the transgender organization Colectivo Travesti of San Pedro Sula and is a member of the network Redlactrans, which represents organizations of trans people in Latin America and the Caribbean.
 This advocates for the visibility of trans people and an improvement in their legal situation.
 Spellmant founded the trans collective Colectivo Unidad Color Rossa.